Browse our list of Trex Fencing FAQs below. If you cannot find your question on this list, please contact us.

 CAN I PAINT OR STAIN MY TREX FENCING?

 Trex does not require painting or staining.
 However, if painting or staining is desired, the material is porous and will accept either when applied.
 Before applying completely, test the paint or stain on a small piece of material to make certain you achieve the desired result.
 Please note that applying paint or stain may void the warranty.

 WHAT IS THE RECOMMENDED FASTENER TO INSTALL TREX FENCING?

 A standard Trex Fencing section requires only 24 fasteners for the fence brackets, pickets, and top rails.
 The recommended fastener to use for these items listed is a 1 ⅝” exterior wood screw.
 These types of fasteners can be purchased at any local lumber yard.
 For non-standard Trex Fencing sections (heights 9′, 10′, 11′, & 12′), a self-tapping fastener is required for attaching fence brackets because of the steel post insert.

 IS TREX FENCING HARD TO INSTALL?
 DIY OR HIRE A PROFESSIONAL?

-Trex Fencing has been designed as a fence system for anyone with basic construction understanding is able to install.
-Trex Fencing Installation Guide is available to read before making the decision to DIY or hire professional.
+Trex Fencing has been designed as a fence system for anyone with a basic construction understanding is able to install.
+Trex Fencing Installation Guide is available to read before making the decision to DIY or hire a professional.
 Trex Fencing is recruiting Trex Fencing Pros throughout the United States and Canada.
-Trex Fencing Pros are trained on Trex Fencing for product knowledge and installation methods.
+Trex Fencing Pros are trained in Trex Fencing for product knowledge and installation methods.
 Remember, time is valuable and the additional expenses on labor are worth considering to have the project completed in a scheduled fashion with a professional.